 4. Professional Leadership and Practice: These courses are designed to educate students in the multiple dimensions of professional practice.
-Professional roles of the physical therapist as a clinician, administrator, educator and consultant are explored.
-The history, advancements and future of physical therapy practice are discussed.
-Professionalism, ethical/legal standards, psychosocial factors in patient/client management, therapeutic communication and teaching-learning principles are covered.
+The physical therapist's professional roles as a clinician, administrator, educator, and consultant are explored.
+The history, advancements, and future of physical therapy practice are discussed.
+Professionalism, ethical/legal standards, psychosocial factors in patient/client management, therapeutic communication, and teaching-learning principles are covered.

-Specific Courses: Professional Leadership & Practice I, II, III 5.
-Health Care Systems and Management: These courses provide students with knowledge of health care systems and the role of physical therapy in the provision of health care and services in various practice settings.
+Specific Courses: Professional Leadership & Practice I, II, III

+5. Health Care Systems and Management: These courses provide students with knowledge of health care systems and the role of physical therapy in the provision of health care and services in various practice settings.